Virginia Stuart-Taylor, aged 30

 Master’s Degree: In September 2016 I then left London again and moved to the Netherlands to begin a double Master’s degree in European Society, Politics and Culture, under the EU’s Erasmus Mundus scheme.
 I spent my 1st semester in the beautiful Dutch city of Groningen, before moving to Uppsala in Sweden for my 2nd semester.
 You can read about my academic work and research over at The Well-Travelled Journal, a hub for my academic articles that look behind the scenes of the world we love to travel, and critically analyse the societies, politics and cultures that make up our world.

 Graduate Scheme no.2: After a year of my Master’s I returned to London in October 2017 to start a second grad scheme, the Civil Service Fast Stream, working in internationally-focused roles in the UK government.
+Having finished that, I’ve stayed within the UK government, now working on negotiations with the EU.

 50 Countries and Counting: I set myself the challenge of visiting 50 countries before my 30th birthday, which I happily achieved (aged 27) in August 2016 by moving to the Netherlands!
 Here’s a full map of all the 65 countries I’ve visited so far.
 Needless to say, I’ve caught the travel bug.